 Lung (Pulmonary) Rehabilitation

-- Approximately 9,000 places per year are available on Lung Rehab programmes.
-This falls well short of the estimated 69,000 which are needed.
-Many people who would benefit from Lung Rehab are not being referred by their Health Professional.
+- Some people who would benefit from lung rehab are not being referred by their Health Professional.

-- Many people do not take up the offer as they are not told how important it is, or don’t think they’ll be able to exercise.
+- People sometimes do not take up the offer as they are not told how important it is, or don’t think they’ll be able to

 - Many people find it difficult to keep attending without additional support.

-- If people don’t continue to exercise, or be physically active, after attending Lung Rehab, the benefits will start to drop off after six to twelve months.
+- If people don’t continue to be physically active they can lose the benefits of lung rehab after just 6-12 months.
 The only way to continue to enjoy the benefits is to keep exercising.

 Let us know about your own experiences of managing your lung condition

 Were you able to attend a course of Pulmonary Rehabilitation?
 How did it make a difference to you?

 How we can help you